-If you fall into that category, taking a minimum effective dose (MED) approach to wellness can help make the adjustment less overwhelming so that you don’t give up simply because you don’t have enough time.
+Taking a minimum effective dose (MED) approach to health and wellness can help make the adjustment less overwhelming so that you don’t give up simply because you don’t have enough time.

-The basic concept here is finding the minimum amount needed to accomplish the greatest change.
+The basic concept here is finding the minimum amount needed to accomplish the greatest change in each category.
 This applies in both nutrition and fitness, and in many cases, more is not better!
+As examples…

 As Ferris explains, two important MEDs to remember when it comes to fitness and health are: